 10. Access: All journal articles are published Open Access on Emerald Insight – http://www.emeraldinsight.com/loi/seamj under a CC BY 4.0 licence (please see point 5).

-11. Revenue sources: The journal is published under a Platinum Open Access arrangement, in that all costs associated with publishing an Open Access article in the journal are funded by the Faculty of Arts and Social Sciences, Universiti Brunei Darussalam.
+11. Revenue sources: The journal is published under a Diamond Open Access arrangement, in that all costs associated with publishing an Open Access article in the journal are funded by the Faculty of Arts and Social Sciences, Universiti Brunei Darussalam.

 12. Advertising: The journal does not accept direct advertising.